Summary

 Role of Technology and Real-Time Monitoring in Reducing Pollution

 Technology is no longer optional; it’s central to tackling air pollution.
-Real-time air quality monitoring systems, like the ones developed at Oizom, give cities and governments live data to make faster, smarter decisions.
+Real-time air quality monitoring systems, like those developed at Oizom, provide cities and governments with live data to make faster, smarter decisions.

-These systems track pollutants like PM2.5, PM10, NO₂, SO₂, and even TVOCs, offering insights into both long-term exposure and short-term spikes.
+These systems track pollutants like PM₂.₅, SO₂, and TVOCs, providing insights into both long-term exposure and short-term spikes.
 By integrating this data into public platforms, early warning systems, and smart city dashboards, authorities can:

 - Enforce regulations more effectively